mfthomps/Labtainers/README.md

 - Metasploit lab, crashes host VM if runs as privileged; long delays on su if systemd enabled; so run without systemd.
   Remove use of database from lab manual, configure to use new no\_gw switch
 - Update file headers for licensing/terms; add consolidated license file.
+- Modify publish.py to default to use of test registry, use -d to force use of default\_registry
+- Revise source control procedures to use different test registry for each branch, and use a premaster branch for final testing of a release.

 October 9, 2019
 - Remove dnsmasq from dns component in the dmz-lab.
 Was causing bind to fail on some installations.